 Behind the Uniform

-Chief Stephen K. Tavares – Campus Public Safety Leadership at Eastern Connecticut State University
+Chief Stephen K. Tavares – Eastern Connecticut State University

 Chief Stephen K. Tavares’s career in campus law enforcement and public safety reflects a lifelong commitment to service, relationship-building, and the belief that higher education must remain a safe and supportive environment for learning and growth.
 A graduate of Eastern Connecticut State University, Chief Tavares returned to lead the very campus community that helped shape his professional journey, bringing with him more than three decades of law enforcement experience, leadership, and a people-centered approach to public safety.